4ppolyon/Projet_spark_LSDM/README.md

 ### Question 3 : What is the distribution of the jobs/tasks per scheduling class?
 First, we did two different functions to compute the distribution of the jobs and tasks per scheduling class.
 The only difference between the two functions is on the way of isolate the jobs and tasks.
-For the jobs, we filter the data with the job name and for the tasks, we filter the data with the job id associated with the task_index.
+For the jobs, we filter the data with the (job name, logical job name or jobID you can find the tree result below) and for the tasks, we filter the data with the job id associated with the task_index.

 Why did we do that?
-- Because we have the possibility to have a job restart with another job id but the same job name.
+- Because we have the possibility to have a job restart with another job id but the same job name, and we do not understand the logical job name usage.

 Well, now we clarify that we'll describe the job function with annotation for the task function.